hhs-2018-se-dt-s2-apip/APDE-lesmateriaal/_includes/week04/21-Object-oriented-programming.md

 }
 ```

 As can be seen, an object can call its own method by prefixing the method name with `this` and dot.
-The this is not necessary, so also the following works:
+The this is not necessary, and also the following would work:

 ```java
 public String toString() {